SE::Google::Suggest - Google Search Suggestion Scraper

 cheap

-Then the macro substitutions will turn 3 main queries into 6:
+As a result, the substitution macro will turn 3 main queries into 6:

 buy essay